symfony/symfony-docs/reference/forms/types/entity.rst

 **type**: ``Doctrine\ORM\QueryBuilder`` or a Closure

-If specified, this is used to query the subset of options (and their order) that should be used for the field.
+Allows you to create a custom query for your choices.
+See :ref:`ref-form-entity-query-builder` for an example.

 The value of this option can either be a ``QueryBuilder`` object or a Closure.
-If using a Closure, it should take a single argument, which is the ``EntityRepository`` of the entity and return an instance of ``QueryBuilder``.
+When using a Closure, you will be passed the ``EntityRepository`` of the entity as the only argument and should return a ``QueryBuilder``.

 Overridden Options
 ------------------